-In August of 2012, at the 41st General Council, The United Church of Canada acknowledged the presence and spirituality of Aboriginal peoples in the United Church by revising the church’s crest.
-The crest changes include incorporating the four colours of the Aboriginal medicine wheel (yellow as a symbol of life and Asian people, black as a symbol of the south and dark-skinned people of the world, red as a symbol of the west and Aboriginal peoples, and white as the colour of the north and white-skinned people) and adding the Mohawk phrase “Akwe Nia’Tetewá:neren” [aw gway-- nyah day day waw-- nay renh], which means “All my relations.”
+In August of 2012, at the 41st General Council, The United Church of Canada acknowledged the presence and spirituality of Aboriginal peoples in the United Church by revising the church's crest.
+The crest changes include incorporating the colours often associated with the Aboriginal Medicine Wheel.
+The Medicine Wheel, which reflects respect for diversity and interdependence, is often represented in the four traditional colours of yellow, red, black, and white, which incorporate important teachings from the four directions, the four stages of life, and the four seasons.
+The placement of these colours will vary according to the traditions of the nation.
+The Medicine Wheel teaches us to seek balance in the physical, mental, emotional, and spiritual aspects of the circle of life.
+The crest changes also include the addition of the Mohawk phrase "Akwe Nia'Tetewá:neren" [aw gway-- nyah day day waw-- nay renh], which means "All my relations."

 Use of The United Church of Canada's crest must be approved by the General Secretary.
 Requests, preferably by e-mail, should be sent to Alison Jordan, Legal Assistant.
 Once approval has been granted by the General Secretary, a copy of the crest and/or web badge files will be sent by the graphics department by e-mail together with guidelines for use.
 Use of the crest and/or web badges must conform with the guidelines.